 Organize Your Story Themed Materials in a Scrapbook Box

-Use Bags and Bins to Keep Sensory Bins Neat
+Use Zipper Pouches and Bins to Keep Sensory Bins Neat

-One thing I love to incorporate into my therapy are themed sensory bins.
-However, these sensory bins and the loose materials I put in them can get super messy and time consuming to organize.
-Using gallon-sized baggies and a storage bin has helped keep my sensory bin materials neat.
-First, I store the loose cards or small toys I’ll be using in my sensory bin in a gallon-sized zip lock baggie.
-Then, I store the “sensory” materials in their own zip lock baggies as well.
-I place all of these baggies in a storage bin.
-Then, when it’s time to assemble my sensory bin, I can simply pick the therapy targets/cards/toys I need, the sensory material I want to use, and place them all in my sensory bin.
+One thing I love to incorporate into my therapy is themed sensory bins.
+However, these sensory bins and the loose materials I put in them can get super messy and time-consuming to organize.
+Using zipper pouches and a storage bin has helped keep my sensory bin materials neat.
+First, I store the loose cards or small toys in smaller zipper pouches.
+Then, I store the “sensory” materials in their zipper pouch.
+You can then place the sensory bin filler, smaller items, and materials all in one larger zipper pouch.
+Then, when it’s time for you to assemble your sensory bin, you can grab the zipper pouch and all the contents are together.
+Check out this blog post for more details.

 More Ways to Get Organized!